 claim his first and only national event title.

-fans who attended events at Irwindale Raceway in the 1960s also
+of drag racing at Irwindale Raceway in the 1960s also found an

 Fifty-five years later, the Snyder

-causes including Healing Hearts and Nations, a non-profit active
+causes including Healing Hearts and Nations, a nonprofit providing

-in India and Africa, and the In-N-Out Burger Foundation, which
+education and practical help in India and Africa, and the In-N-Out

-supports abused and neglected children.
-The company also continues
+Burger Foundation, which supports abused and neglected children.

-to lend its name to events like thee 2018 In-N-Out/Hot Rod Magazine
+In-N-Out Burger continues to lend its name to events like the

 Although the second coming of